 In an elegant series of experiments combining animal tissue work, implanted electrode studies and human MEG (magnetoencephalography), Llinas and his coworkers (1998) developed evidence for the hypothesis that there were actually two different brain systems that carried information at about 40 Hertz.
 Both of these systems involved feedback loops between (different) layers of the cerebral cortex and the thalamus, the organ shaped like two flattened eggs, one in each hemisphere, with a thick bridge between them in the center of the brain.
 Information, in the form of somewhat repetitive patterns of nerve excitation, resonates--travels back and forth--between the thalamus and the cortex at about a 40 Hertz frequency in both of these systems.
 One system, the specific sensory and motor relay system, relays information from the external world through the outer nuclei (technically called the extralaminar nucleii, those located outside a fiber bundle or lamina dividing each egg) of the thalamus to the cortex.
 It is the system in which most all of the activity related to the Focus and Alertness measurements takes place.
 The 40 Hertz activity in this system may not be that different than the activity in other frequency ranges, “focused arousal” as Sheer argued.
 The other, non-specific, thalamocortical system is uniquely set up to scan all the regions of the cortex and collect information back from them, using a beam that resonates near a constant 40 Hertz frequency.
 It scans the brain from front to rear 40 times a second, and delivers this information back to a more central location, the intralaminar nuclei, where it can be integrated and analyzed, combining or binding the different neural aspects of the event together.
 Hence, the name “event binding rhythm”.
 Next, the scanning function can be refined for the next pulse, modulating our awareness to emphasize the important new discoveries.
 This location is very close and well connected to the hypothalamus, the control center for many of the body’s important functions.

 Llinas argues that consciousness is actually a result of the simultaneous neural firing produced by the coherence (I prefer superposition) of the inputs from the specific and non-specific systems on the layers of dendrites in the cortex.
 The specific system would then provide the content that relates to the external world, and the non-specific system would give rise to the context.
 Together, they generate a single cognitive experience.
 My perspective is that consciousness is not inherent in the brain, but rather exists in a field that is co-located with and simultaneously external to it, a multidimensional “electroholomorphic” field.
-In a paper I gave at the first ISSSEEM meeting in 1990, published informally in Megabrain (1993), and that is now being revised and in press for Subtle Energies, I argued that the brain is actually able to holographically project this dendritic excitation pattern into this electroholomorphic field by using the coherent radiation (a brain “laser”) that is emitted by these thalamocortical systems.
+In a paper I gave at the first ISSSEEM meeting in 1990, published informally in Megabrain (1993), and formally in Subtle Energies, I argued that the brain is actually able to holographically project this dendritic excitation pattern into this electroholomorphic field by using the coherent radiation (a brain “laser”) that is emitted by these thalamocortical systems.